 Added to the range in October 2018, but now discontinued, the Karoq Scout trim gave the SUV a more rugged look, thanks to different bumpers and side sills with silver scuff plates that were part of a ‘Rough Terrain Package’.
 The Scout model had 19-inch wheels and black seats with contrasting brown accents, wooden trim, a panoramic sunroof and a powered tailgate.

 The Karoq Sportline, meanwhile, gets black interior trim instead of silver parts for a more aggressive look, while the bumpers and wheelarches are body-coloured.
 Inside, there are sports seats with ‘Thermoflux’ breathable upholstery, a perforated leather steering wheel, stainless steel pedals, a black headliner and ambient lighting.

 While it might not be very exciting, we’d definitely recommend the space-saving spare wheel for £150.
 You can add the driving mode selector to SE models for around £100 and if you plan on going off road, the Rough Road package adds engine and chassis guards for just under £200.

 To improve convenience, a reversing camera can be fitted to SE models for £300, while adaptive cruise control costs the same amount for any trim.
 A heated windscreen and washer jets could be £250 well spent in winter, although that much money does buy a lot of antifreeze if you don’t mind standing in the cold.

-Upgrading the SE L model to the Columbus infotainment system costs £1,500, while an enhanced Canton sound system costs £550.
+Upgrading the SE L model to the Columbus infotainment system costs £1,000, while an enhanced Canton sound system costs around £550.
 It’s also possible to add Skoda’s Virtual Cockpit digital instruments, that allows you to customise views and even prioritise the sat nav over traditional information.
 This costs just under £500, which seems a bit steep when a digital instrument display comes as standard in rivals like the Peugeot 3008.